pixijs/pixi-projection/README.md

 For v4 please see [v4.x branch](https://github.com/pixijs/pixi-projection/tree/v4.x), npm version `0.2.8`
 For v5.1 please use npm version `0.3.5`

-It even works with CanvasRenderer, though result can be strange.
+It even works with CanvasRenderer, though results can be strange.

 ## Examples